abhi-bops/da/README.md

 ### table
 Pretty print the input data as tables.
 Columns can be chosen to print.
 By default, all columns are printed.
 No special options exist.

 ### transpose
+Transpose rows into columns.
 No special options exist.

 ### corr
-No special options exist
+Create correlation matrix with the fields passed in `-f`

 ### summary
-No special options exist
+No special options exist.
+Creates summary with the fields passed in `-f`.
+Numeric fields have data on count, mean, stddev, min, max, percentiles (5,25,50,75,95,99).
+Categorical fields have data on unique, count, top1-5 share percents, most, least

 ### filter
 ```